 The Argentine wines have a warmer feel, with red and black jammy fruit flavours, while maintaining liquorice, smoky and toasted characters, related to the presence of wood during ageing.
 These wines are usually consumed young, but the tannins will soften somewhat with time.

 History: Carménère is a historical grape of Bordeaux, where it was once very common.
 Similar to Merlot (which is its half-brother), it was thought that this variety had almost disappeared after phylloxera.
 It was research that helped to prove that part of a Chilean Merlot vineyard was actually… Carménère!
-Son of Cabernet Franc and Gros Cabernet, Carménère has a whole line of cousins whom we have shared since episode 1, the descendants of Cabernet Franc.
+Son of Cabernet Franc and Gros Cabernet, Carménère has a whole line of cousins whom we have shared since part 1 of this article, the descendants of Cabernet Franc.

 Geography: Carménère is primarily present in Chile, a bit in Italy and very little in France.
 Some domaines are trying to reintroduce it in Bordeaux and produce highly confidential and experimental wines, often not commercially available (such as Brane-Cantenac).